AminSBH/5ARIP10-3.1/README.md

 show([orig,img,label])
 show([orig3,img3,label3])
 ```
 With these lines the loss and dice score over the number of epochs is visualised into a graph.
-This allows for fast evaluation of training of the model
+This allows for fast evaluation of the training of the model
 ```python
 x = np.array(range(1,len(outputs)+1))
 y = np.zeros(len(outputs))